 Learn more about family history and risk of breast cancer.

-For a summary of research studies on BRCA1 and BRCA2 mutations and breast cancer, visit the Breast Cancer Research Studies section.
+For a summary of research studies on BRCA1 and BRCA2 gene mutations and breast cancer, visit the Breast Cancer Research Studies section.

 Some healthy behaviors may lower the risk of breast cancer recurrence and improve survival.